ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 docker run -it -p 8888:8888 -v </local_workspace_folder>:</directory_in_docker> atomsci/atomsci-ampl
 ```

-If you build an image from option 1:
+Example 1 (if built from option 1):
 ```
 docker run -it -p 8888:8888 -v ~:/home atomsci-ampl
 ```

+or

-If built from option 2:
+Example 2 (If built from option 2):
 ```
 docker run -it -p 8888:8888 -v ~:/home atomsci/atomsci-ampl
 ```